iay/shibboleth-idp-docker/README.md

 ## Service Integration

-The `service` directory includes service integration scripts that you can use after you have used `./run` to fire up a container.

-### `upstart` Integration

-`service/shibboleth-idp.conf` is for `upstart`-based systems such as Ubuntu 14.04 LTS.
-To work round a [known problem in Docker](https://github.com/docker/docker/issues/6647), it makes use of the `inotifywait` command from the `inotify-tools` package, which may not already be installed.

-Install the service configuration as follows:

-    # apt-get install inotify-tools
-    # cp service/shibboleth-idp.conf /etc/init
-    # initctl start shibboleth-idp

-### `systemd` Integration

-`service/shibboleth-idp` is for `systemd`-based systems.
-It is at present untested.
+I used to include a `service` directory with service integration scripts for use with `upstart` and `systemd`.
+I have removed these as I no longer use them myself.

 ## OpenSSL Tips